Annual Running Event Has Sold Out Each of Past Two Years

 The 2024 race weekend will again feature several community events and activities that are open to the public, including free live music and entertainment at Bayfront Festival Park on Friday and Saturday as well as the Essentia Health Fitness Expo, Michelina’s All-You-Can-Eat Spaghetti Dinner, and Whipper Snapper Races for Kids.

 Grandma’s Marathon began in 1977 when a group of local runners planned a scenic road race from Two Harbors to Duluth, Minnesota.
 There were just 150 participants that year, but organizers knew they had discovered something special.
 Grandma’s Marathon weekend draws approximately 20,000 participants for its three-race event each June.

 The race got its name from the Duluth-based group of famous Grandma’s Restaurants, the first major sponsor of the Marathon.
 Over time, the level of sponsorship with the restaurants changed, but the name stayed the same.
-Grandma’s Marathon-Duluth, Inc. is a 501(c)(3) tax-exempt nonprofit organization with a 17-member Board of Directors and a nine-person, full-time staff.
+Grandma’s Marathon-Duluth, Inc. is a 501(c)(3) tax-exempt nonprofit organization with a 17-member Board of Directors and a 10-person, full-time staff.